LoogleCZ/FS17-InteractiveControl/README.md

 List of mods using this specialization.
 If you want, you can add your mod in this list or I'll add your mod in this list if you [send me a mail](mailto:mar.fabik@gmail.com) or contact me anywhere else.

 * [John Deere 7R series 2011 Europe Version](https://www.modhoster.de/mods/john-deere-7r-series-2011-europe-version) by [Ago Modding](https://www.fb.com/ago.systemtech)

+## Support

+If you like this script you can support me with donation on [PayPal](https://www.paypal.me/MartinFabik) or you can join this project by testing, suggestions, etc...
+Any kind of support is appreciated.

 ## Licence